logo

 The Next Jack Wilshere rejected moves to Real Madrid and Manchester United at the age of 16 to stay at Chelsea but suffered from the familiar tale of too many loan moves.

-After an injury-hit four years at Brentford, a short spell at Birmingham and a year in Milton Keynes, he’s just signed for Oxford United in League One.
+After an injury-hit four years at Brentford, a short spell at Birmingham and a year in Milton Keynes, he now plays in the Championship for Oxford United.

 Henri Lansbury